sachinac/CapStone/README.md

 Policy Evaluation or Prediction:

-Problem of estimating value function $v_pi$ for given policy pi.
+Problem of estimating value function Vpi for given policy pi.